 Author: Richard Bartz

 Continuing the theme of gruesome pest control, braconid wasps are a great addition to your garden.
 The female of the species lays its eggs inside of its chosen host insect where the larvae will feed on its internal organs until they reach maturity.
 Favourite victims of the braconid wasp include caterpillars, beetle larvae, moths, and aphids.
-Planting nectar-producing plants with small flowers, such as wild carrot, parsley, and dill will bring this nightmare-inducing insect into your garden.
+To attract this predator plant nectar-producing plants with small flowers, such as wild carrot, parsley, and dill.

 Spined soldier bugs